Van314159/Tips-in-Julia-/Main.md

 `@benchmark` from the package `BenchmarkTools`.
 Detail version of `btime`.

 `@code_warntype` checks the unstable variable type in your code.
-The unstable variable is colored in red.
+The unstable variable is colored in **red**.
 So you better add annotation such as `xx::Float` to your variable.

 `@profview` from the package `ProfileView`.
 It will generate a graph containing many colored blocks, each corresponding to a line of your code.
-The bad code is colored in red.
+The bad code is colored in **red**.